aronyoddity/OrbOfTheTidesMod/README.md

    - SMAPI (Stardew Modding API)

 2. **Installation Steps**:
-   - Download the latest release from the [Releases page](https://github.com/your-repo/releases).
+   - Download the latest release from the
    - Extract the contents of the downloaded file.
    - Move the `CapeStardew` folder into your `Mods` directory in the Stardew Valley installation folder.
    - Launch Stardew Valley through SMAPI.